- More muscular styling

 As well as an elegant and simplistic layout, you get the same climate control buttons and MMI controller for the large LCD screen.

-Spec the optional Virtual Cockpit and you can flick between a sat-nav display, media information and trip computer data while leaving the main screen free for other functions.
+Spec the optional Virtual Cockpit digital instruments and you can flick between a sat-nav display, media information and trip computer data while leaving the main screen free for other functions.

-Read on for the full Parkers Audi A5 review.
+Read on for full Parkers Audi A5 Coupe review.